 8. The Official Scorer must advise the Lead Referee if a goal is assigned to a player number not listed on the roster listed on the game sheet.

 9. In the case of a penalty, the official scorer must write down the period it was called in, the player’s jersey number, first and last name, what the offence is, how many minutes it is for and what time the penalty was called at.
 For the name of the penalty, please only use abbreviations as approved by the league, i.e. Checking from Behind (“CFB”).
 In most cases, it is easier for the entry person to understand if you write out the full name.

 10. In the case of the following penalties:

 b.
-Match Penalties- be sure to write it is a Match penalty and has no time assigned to it and on the second line the reason for the Match penalty and with the correct time associated to it.
+Match Penalties – be sure to write it is a Match penalty and has the correct time assigned to it and on the second line the reason for the Match penalty and no time associated to it.

 Game Misconduct Types (with abbreviation) and Rule reference

 Two Majors in a game (GM – Two Majors) Rule 77c

 High Stick (GM – High Stick) Rule 50